Floffah/typst-dnd/template/lib.typ

   // The details portion at the bottom of the screen
   details: "5E, min.
 3 players",
-  // Background content to use
+  // Background content to use on the title page
   // String path to image or any content
   title-background: none,
+  // Background content to use for the rest of the document
+  // String path to image or any content
+  background: none,
+  // Whether to set the background to a parchment-like image - if true, overrides background option
+  // Boolean
+  parchment: false,

   // The corebook style to use.
   // Possible values: